Brigade Days is a 3-day event at Fort Langley on the BC Day Long Weekend that includes historical re-enactments and other activities in early August.

 Fort Langley is the National Historic Site fort in the town of the same name.
 The fort is open year-round and has special events at various times of the year, including its Brigade Days event on the first weekend in August.

-For information about the fort in general, click Fort Langley Fort.
+Click Fort Langley Fort for information about the fort in general.
 For details about the village, click Fort Langley Town.
 To learn about Brigade Days, see below.

 Brigade Days

-Brigade Days always takes place on the BC Day Long Weekend and 2022 was no exception.
-The event ran from Saturday, July 30th, until Monday, August 1st.
+Brigade Days always takes place on the BC Day Long Weekend.
+In 2025 it likely runs from August 2nd to 4th.
 Access to the fort is free year-round for youth under 18 years of age.
-For adults it costs $8.50 and seniors are $7.
-Those who have annual passes for the site are usually able to attend Brigade Days for free.
+As of early 2025, admission to the fort costs $9.00 for adults and $7.00 for seniors.
+Those who have annual passes for the site are able to attend Brigade Days for free.

 Brigade Days Schedule

 Various activities take place on all three days of the Brigade Days event.
-Below is the schedule for the Saturday, Sunday and Monday of the August Long Weekend in 2022.
-2023 details will likely be similar.
+Below was the schedule for the Saturday, Sunday and Monday of the August long weekend in 2024.
+2025 will likely be similar.

 (Note: Schedule times and other details were subject to change.)